sylvainwhite/sylvain-white-dev/_posts/2020-11-27-googleProtocolBuffers.md

     * blocking or nonblocking bindings
     * cancellation and timeouts

-* gRPC has four kinds of service method:
+* gRPC server might offer four kinds of service method to the client:
     * **Unary**: the client sends a single request and gets a single response back
     * **Server streaming**: the client sends a request and gets a stream to read a sequence of messages back.
 The client reads then stream until there are no more messages
     * **Client streaming**: the client sends a sequence of messages to the stream.
-It waits for the server to read them and return its response.
+It waits for the server to read them and return its response
     * **Bidirectional streaming**: Both the client and the server send a sequence of messages using a read-write stream.
-The two streams operate independently.
+The two streams operate independently

 * gRPC needs a proxy to translate request from browsers to the gRPC server [[web](https://grpc.io/blog/state-of-grpc-web/#the-grpc-web-spec){:target="_blank"}]
 * Notes on **Bidirectional streaming**